dottjt/broccoli-co/README.md

 # PROBLEM AREAS

 - The automated testing is lacking (and blatantly not present in some areas).
 This is one of my primary weak points that I would like to grow and be mentored on.
+In addition, I just didn't have the time.
 - The CSS is not as neat as it could be, but I didn't really have the time to refactor and make things pretty.

 # SETUP